jjcss/CSS_Website/README.md

     - Under "SSH", copy the link that you see there.
 It should look like this `git@github.com:jjcss/CSS_Website.git`
     - Go to your terminal.
 Make sure you aren't in another folder.
     - Type in the command `git clone git@github.com:jjcss/CSS_Website.git`
-    - You should now have a new folder in your system name "CSS_Website"
+    - You should now have a new folder in your system name "CSS_Website" (we recommend you save the folder on your Desktop)
     - If you followed the steps correctly then you have now cloned this repository correctly
 2) Open up the new repository folder ("CSS_Website") in your IDE
     - For this example, we'll make Visual Studio Code our IDE.